mernst/uwisdom/JavaTools.md

 So, use Spotless (<https://github.com/diffplug/spotless>) to run google-java-format.

-## Continuous integration
+## Build systems

-Build systems (in my order of preference, which agrees with Jonathan Burke's):
+Build systems for Java (in my order of preference, which agrees with Jonathan Burke's):

 * Gradle
   Has O'Reilly books (none of the others do).
 This is a measure of popularity.